 (2) Regulations made under section 5A providing for an alcohol interlock scheme may require or permit the holder of an extraordinary licence who is participating in the scheme to drive for the purposes of the scheme, notwithstanding any conditions imposed under subsection (1)(b).

-[Section 32 amended by No. 2 of 2015 s.
+[Section 32 amended: No. 2 of 2015 s.
 21.]

 33. Duties of CEO